Frequently Asked Questions

 Can I help retrieve the ducks from the river after the race?

 No, please don't.
 Volunteers are on hand to make this process go smoothly.
+We appreciate your offer to help.
 Please monitor your children closely and don't allow them into the river during the process of retrieving the ducks.

 Where do the proceeds go?